LambdaHack/LambdaHack/PLAYING.md

                }      target 10 levels deeper
                0--9   select a hero anywhere in the dungeon (gtk only)

 There are also some debug and cheat keys.
-Use at your peril!
+Use at your own peril!

                key    command
                O      toggle "omniscience"